5 Common Bugs Faced in UI Testing

 Software Testing is a vital stage in the software development life cycle.
 QA engineers encounter many critical bugs while testing a variety of web applications.

-Here is the list of the most common bugs in web applications:
+Here is the list of the most common bugs or UI issues in web applications:

 - Cross Browser Adaptability Bugs